 The Fourth Amendment protects you from unreasonable searches.
 Police cannot stop you and search your person or your vehicle for evidence simply because they don't like the way you look.
 Police may suspect you of drunk driving.
 But unless police have probable cause that you committed a crime — such as weaving on the road, committing a traffic violation or driving at night with your lights off — police do not have a right to pull you over.

 If the stop was illegal or if the DUI checkpoint was set up unlawfully then much, if not all, of the evidence gathered after the stop can be suppressed.
 Without evidence, the state may have to dismiss the charges against you.

-To schedule a free initial consultation with an Orlando DUI defense attorney at The Umansky Law Firm, contact our law office online or call (407) 228-3838.
+Schedule a free case review with an Orlando DUI defense attorney at The Umansky Law Firm.
+Contact our law office online through our online form or call 407-228-3838.

 - Strategic Planning Tool